Blog

 • The focus on CHF, USD, EUR, and GBP is motivated by the fact that these are the primary currencies used by Swiss residents and expatriates.

-• Alpian's pricing is as follows: During business days, a FX mark-up of 0.20% is applied on top of the market rates (0.20% of the foreign currency transaction volume).
+• Alpian's pricing is as follows: During business days, an FX mark-up of 0,20% is applied on top of the market rates (0,20% of the foreign currency transaction volume).
 This mark-up covers our costs to access the market.
-On weekends (from Friday at 21:00 until Monday at 08:00), the FX mark-up increases to 0.50%.
+On weekends (from Friday at 21:00 until Monday at 08:00), the FX mark-up increases to 0,50%.
 This increase is justified by the greater volatility of the FX markets over the weekend.
+As this study focuses on weekday FX conditions, weekend pricing is described here for completeness but not included in the comparative analysis.

 • Alpian also offers the option to pay in other currencies, but the rates applied are those offered by our partner, Visa.
 However, we do not apply any additional spread on top of these rates.